LeonardoESousa/LeoX/README.md

     <img width="736" alt="LeoX2" src="https://user-images.githubusercontent.com/94139072/144780487-7d0a5800-c925-4dbc-8b88-041b6d7f35b3.png">

     - After the spectrum is generated, a file with the extension .lx will be created.
 For absorption spectra, the file will be named "cross_section.lx", whereas for fluorescence spectra, the file will be named "differential_rate.lx"
     - It is possible to generate a spectrum with partially concluded calculations.
 Option 3 can be used multiple times without overwriting the previously generated spectrum.
-Each time a spectrum is generated, it will be named with a number at the beginning of the file name, such as "2cross_section.lx".
+Each time a spectrum is generated, it will have a number at the beginning of the file name, such as "2cross_section.lx".
     - Each spectrum file is expected to have 3 columnsm as indicated below:
     <img width="467" alt="LeoX3" src="https://user-images.githubusercontent.com/94139072/144781496-a7c1e1cc-56ea-4de4-85bd-6a0e7ed37d7e.png">